Do Guaranteed Approval Credit Cards Really Exist?

 Secured cards offer the closest thing to guaranteed approval because your deposit reduces the lender's risk.
 With most secured cards, your credit limit equals your deposit.
 So if you deposit $1,000, you get a $1,000 limit.

-The Discover it Secured Card, Capital One Platinum Secured, and OpenSky Secured Visa are all strong options.
-Some, like Capital One, may even offer a higher limit than your deposit amount after a few months of on-time payments.
+The Discover it Secured Card and Capital One Platinum Secured are strong options.
+Capital One may even offer a higher limit than your deposit amount after a few months of on-time payments.

 Store Credit Cards